brikis98/yevgeniy-brikman-homepage/_posts/2018-08-12-the-10-to-1-rule-of-writing-and-programming.md

 programmers can get things done on time.
 Writers are notorious for missing deadlines.
 Programmers are notorious for being wildly off with estimates.
 The question is, why?

 Today, I had an idea for how to answer this question.
-What I found was eye opening.
+What I found was eye-opening.

 ## Looking into my books